Dechristianization of France during the French Revolution: Between 1789 and 1792

-A milestone event of the Revolution was the abolition of the privileges of the First and Second Estate on the night of 4 August 1789.
+A milestone event of the French Revolution was the abolition of the privileges of the First and Second Estate on the night of 4 August 1789.
 In particular, it abolished the tithes gathered by the Catholic clergy.

-The Declaration of the Rights of Man and of the Citizen of 1789 proclaimed freedom of religion across France in these terms:
+The Declaration of the Rights of Man and Citizen of 1789 proclaimed freedom of religion across France in these terms:

-On 10 October 1789, the National Constituent Assembly seized the properties and land held by the Catholic Church and decided to sell them as assignats.
+On 10 October 1789, the National Constituent Assembly seized the properties and land held by the Catholic Church and decided to sell them to fund the assignat revolutionary currency.
 On 12 July 1790, the assembly passed the Civil Constitution of the Clergy that subordinated the Catholic Church in France to the French government.
 It was never accepted by the Pope and other high-ranking clergy in Rome.

-Fall of the monarchy in 1792

-New policies of the revolutionary authorities
+Policies of the revolutionary authorities

 The programme of dechristianization waged against Catholicism, and eventually against all forms of Christianity, included: